St Mary's Church

 Donate or Become a Funder

 We're enormously grateful for the funding we've received so far - but we're still in need of donations.
-Whether you can donate £10 or £1,000, you'll be helping to launch a new celebration of music and community.
+Whether you can donate £10 or £1,000, you'll be helping to support our celebration of music and community.

 Volunteering